![]() Front page of July 1, 2017 | |

 | Website | thenewstribune |

-The News Tribune is an American dailynewspaper based inTacoma, Washington.
-It is the second-largest daily newspaper in the state of Washington with a weekday circulation of 30,945 in 2020.[1]
+The News Tribune is an Americannewspaper based inTacoma, Washington.
+It is the second-largest daily newspaper in the state of Washington with a weekday circulation of 30,945 in 2020.[2]
 With origins dating back to 1883, the newspaper was established under its current form in 1918.
 Locally owned for 73 years by the Baker family, the newspaper was purchased byMcClatchy in 1986.

-In 1882, H.C.
-Patrick leftThe Ledger and subsequently boughtThe Pierce County News, another weekly owned by George Mattice which was first published on August 10, 1881; he renamed the latter toThe Weekly Tacoma News and doubled its size.[3]
-Both papers became dailies in 1883;The Ledger started daily publication on April 7, with theNews following on September 25.[4][5]
-In 1898, Radebaugh and Patrick sold their papers toSam A. Perkins.
-Radebaugh re-entered the market in 1908 with the debut ofThe Tacoma Daily Tribune, which began publication on June 12, but he underestimated the capital needed to run the newspaper successfully and sold it in 1910; by early 1912, itsinsolvency had reached $250,000, withJohn S. Baker as a principal creditor.
+In 1907, the first phase of construction of thePerkins Building was completed andThe Ledger andThe News moved in.[27]
+On June 12, 1908, Radebaugh re-entered the market with the debut ofThe Tacoma Daily Tribune.[28]
+He underestimated the capital needed to run the newspaper successfully[19] and sold it in 1909 to A.J.
+Blethen, owner ofThe Seattle Times.[29]
+By early 1912, itsinsolvency had reached $250,000, withJohn S. Baker as a principal creditor.
 Coincidentally, a group including Elbert H. Baker, a cousin of John, and his son Frank S. Baker had just sold theBoston Traveler to theBoston Herald; John traveled to his birthplace ofCleveland and convinced Elbert and Frank to explore a purchase ofThe Tribune, with Frank supporting the idea when he conducted an investigation in Tacoma.
-The Bakers purchased the paper and its debts, with Frank first appearing as its publisher on October 26.[6]
+The Bakers purchased the paper and its debts,[19] with Frank first appearing as its publisher on October 26.[30]

-The Tribune became successful at the expense ofThe News and theTacoma Ledger, with Perkins facing about $400,000 in debt by early 1918; Perkins consulted his creditor, who stated that Tacoma's newspaper market was too saturated and suggested a merger withThe Tribune, which Perkins discussed with Frank S. Baker when they coincidentally found each other on a train to Cleveland.
-Subsequent negotiations resulted in Baker acquiring the two papers from Perkins, with Baker mergingThe News andThe Tribune together to formThe Tacoma News Tribune, its first issue appearing on June 17, 1918;The Ledger remained a separate morning and Sunday paper.[7][8]
+The Tribune became successful at the expense ofThe News and theTacoma Ledger, with Perkins facing about $400,000 in debt by early 1918.
+Perkins consulted his creditor, who stated that Tacoma's newspaper market was too saturated and suggested a merger withThe Tribune, which Perkins discussed with Frank S. Baker when they coincidentally found each other on a train to Cleveland.
+Subsequent negotiations resulted in Baker acquiring the two papers from Perkins, with Baker mergingThe News andThe Tribune together to formThe Tacoma News Tribune, its first issue appearing on June 17, 1918.[31][32]The Ledger remained a separate Sunday morning paper until 1937.[33]

+In 1948, the paper began operating theradio stationsKTNT-AM and KTNT-FM,[34] and in 1953 began operating atelevision station with the same call letters.[35]
 In 1979, the newspaper adopted the nameTacoma News Tribune.
-Its parent bought thePierce County Herald in Puyallup in 1983.
-In October 1985,Sacramento-basedMcClatchy Newspapers reached an agreement with the Baker family to purchase the Tribune Publishing Company's newspaper assets from them for an estimated $112 million, with the transaction completed on August 1, 1986;Viacom purchased the remaining assets, including KNBQ, at the same time.[9]
+In 1983, its parent company bought thePierce County Herald in Puyallup.
+In October 1985,McClatchy Newspapers reached an agreement with the Baker family to purchase the Tribune Publishing Company's newspaper assets from them for an estimated $112 million, with the transaction completed on August 1, 1986;Viacom purchased the remaining assets, including a television franchise and a radio station, at the same time.[36][37]

-The newspaper, alongside sister publicationThe Olympian, was printed at a plant in Tacoma until February 3, 2019.[11]
-Since that time, the newspapers have been printed at the facilities ofThe Columbian inVancouver, Washington.[11]
-In March 2024, the newspaper announced it will decrease the number of print editions to three a week.[12]
+As of 2001, theNews Tribune was the third largest newspaper in Washington, with a daily circulation of 130,000.[38]
+The newspaper, alongside sister publicationThe Olympian, were printed at a plant in Tacoma until February 3, 2019.[39]
+Since that time, the newspapers have been printed at the facilities ofThe Columbian inVancouver, Washington.[39]
+In March 2024, the newspaper announced it will decrease the number of print editions to three a week.[40]

 Harriet Hall criticized theNews Tribune inSkeptical Inquirer in 2019 for its acceptance of advertisements for health-related products that imitated the presentation of real articles with only a small disclaimer.[41]